 Whilst our maxillofacial consultants treat complex requirements, free flap transfer can be used simply to repair a small wound, following the removal of a facial lesion, or skin cancer.

 The same level of expertise applies to all microvascular surgery in our London clinic and to any tissue transplant.
+You are welcome to see further detail on microvascular reconstruction, in line with the summary below.

 Preparation is likely to have involved detailed personal consultation, along with any required testing and analysis.
 Perhaps imaging techniques such as MRI, or x-ray, cardiac testing, tumour mapping, or biopsy.

 The primary requirement is patient care and safety, based on understanding of an individual case and well thought through treatment planning.
+You can see a video on reconstruction in theatre, should this be required.

 Forms of microvascular surgery can take place under local anaesthesia, although the nature of the procedure, or equipment normally require general anaesthesia and a hospital environment.